uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/become-a-teacher-in-england.md

 Protection Act
 2018](https://www.gov.uk/data-protection/the-data-protection-act).

-#### Completing a fitness questionnaire

-If you’re offered a place on a teacher training course, you may have to complete a fitness questionnaire before starting.
-Training providers should only ask relevant questions to make sure you’re able to teach.

 #### Useful resources for disabled candidates

 [Get funding help if you're a student with a learning difficulty, health